 When you view MySQL databases in phpMyAdmin or by using the mysql command-line program, you may also notice an information_schema database.
 Learn about this database and its purpose here.

-If you have forgotten your root password for MySQL, this article shows you how to reset it.
+You can reset your MySQL root password if you have forgotten it.
+This article shows you how to change it.
 Note that you must have root access to your server to accomplish this.

 MySQL server may run out of memory or not start at all on a server with limited memory.
 Learn how to work around this problem here.